Returning home Apply for assisted return

 Film about assisted return - Somalia

-The organisation NorSom News has made some information videos about assisted return for Somalis.
+The organisation, NorSom News, has created videos with information about assisted return for Somalis.
 You can watch these videos by following this link (external website, opens in new window).

 -